Saturday, December 12, 2009

 Thus the solution is probes. with cameras.

-"In other words, in seven decades our rockets sped up by a factor of ten, but in little more than half that time our cameras improved by a factor of five thousand.
+Unfortunately, camera and remote technology has been improving at a much faster rate than our rocket technology, with the article stating that "In other words, in seven decades our rockets sped up by a factor of ten, but in little more than half that time our cameras improved by a factor of five thousand.
 There's no comparison: probe technology is marching to the beat of a faster drummer."

 Probes have always offered the advantage of lower cost and minimal risk.
 For interstellar travel, their smaller size makes them especially practical.
 For the same energy bill, you could propel a one-ton reconnaissance craft to another star in one-tenth the time of sending even a small clutch of humans